OctopusDeploy/docs/docs/infrastructure/azure/index.md

 1. Create an Azure Active Directory registered application (or application registration) and service principal (via the [Azure Portal](#create-service-principal-account-in-azure) or with [PowerShell](#create-service-principal-account-with-powershell)).
 2. Allow Octopus to authenticate with Azure using a Service Principal.

-### Create an Azure Active Directory Application and Service Principal With the Azure Portal {#create-service-principal-account-in-azure}
+### Create an Azure Service Principal With the Azure Portal {#create-service-principal-account-in-azure}

+This step shows you how to create a Service Principal with the Azure Portal, if you would rather use PowerShell to create the Service Principal, see [Create an Azure Service Principal With PowerShell](#create-service-principal-account-with-powershell).

 1. In the Azure Portal, navigate to {{Azure Active Directory,Properties}} and copy the value from the **Directory ID** field, this is your **Tenant ID**.
 1. Next you need your **Application ID**.